OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Experiments

-We implement OmDet with the following settings.
-For text embeddings, we did not use prompt template as used in study~\cite{gu2021open}, i.e. encoding object names in a template \textit{a photo of \{\}}.
-This is because preliminary study show no major difference between using versus not using the prompt template.
-Furthermore, preliminary study also suggest there is no significant differences between using single-modal language models, e.g. BERT~\cite{devlin2018bert} and RoBERTa~\cite{liu2019roberta}, versus multimodal-language models e.g. CLIP.
+For text embeddings, CLIP-B/16 text encoder~\citep{radford2021learning} is used throughout the study.
+We did not use the prompt template as used in study~\citep{gu2021open}, i.e. encoding object names in a template \textit{a photo of \{\}}.
+This is because preliminary studies show no major difference between using versus not using the prompt template.
+Furthermore, the preliminary study also suggests there are no significant differences between using single-modal language models, e.g. BERT~\citep{devlin2018bert} and RoBERTa~\citep{liu2019roberta}, versus multimodal-language models e.g. CLIP.
 We suspect this is because object detection does not involve complex language understanding.
-As a result, CLIP-B/16 text encoder~\cite{radford2021learning} is used throughout the study.

-For task and label encoders, two separate Transformer~\cite{vaswani2017attention} are used to further encode text embeddings to create a contextual set embeddings for each element in the task.
+The task and label encoders share the same text encoders.
+On top of the text encoder, two independent Transformers layers~\citep {vaswani2017attention} are used to further dedicated encoding for task input and label input.
 Study shows that the set encoding is able to improve OmDet's performance.

-For visual backbones, both Swin Transformers~\cite{liu2021swin} and ConvNeXt~\cite{liu2022convnet} are used in the experiments.
-A standard FPN~\cite{lin2017feature} is used to extract four-level feature map form the visual encoders.
-Both backbones are pre-trained on ImageNet 21K data~\cite{ridnik2021imagenet}.
+For visual backbones, both Swin Transformers~\citep{liu2021swin} and ConvNeXt~\citep{liu2022convnet} are used in the experiments.
+A standard FPN~\citep{lin2017feature} is used to extract a four-level feature map form the visual encoders.
+Both backbones are pre-trained on ImageNet 21K data~\citep{ridnik2021imagenet}.
+Preliminary studies found that ConvNeXt usually performs on par or better than Swin Transformers.
+Therefore, we use ConvNeXt as the default choice.

-Lastly, the MDN network utilizes MHSA to fuse the task and visual features.
-We used ROIAlignV2~\cite{he2017mask} as the ROI Pooler to extract region features from the backbone.
+Lastly, the MDN network utilizes MHSA to fuse information from visual input and text input to latent queries.
+We equip MDN with 300 latent queries and we use ROIAlignV2~\citep{he2017mask} as the ROI Pooler to extract region features from the visual backbone.
 6 sequential MDN blocks are cascaded to create the final bounding boxes and classification prediction.